SuperTapood/Cudheart/README.md

 - [ ] add more tests
 - [ ] add readme to every module
 - [ ] sort imports
+- [ ] allow trigo funcs to accept angles with flags
 - [ ] create vector using initializer list
 - [ ] assert instead of print in the tests
 - [ ] manually handle all possible exceptions (because cpp exceptions suck)